A dental crown is the pinnacle of technological innovation in the dental industry.

 Crowns in Sydney are used to address cavities on your teeth.
 Cavities are holes in the enamel that have been caused by tooth decay.
 These holes make the rest of the tooth, and the surrounding teeth, vulnerable to further damage and infection.

-With a dental crown, however, you have a replacement for the lost natural enamel.
+With dental crowns in Sydney, however, you have a replacement for the lost natural enamel.
 Porcelain crowns are made to last long as well, and can offer even better protection than the natural enamel of your tooth.

 Disadvantages of a Dental Crown

-With expert advice, you can easily decide on a dental crown that is both safe for you and your possible conditions, as well as effective.
+With expert advice, you can easily decide on a tooth cap that is both safe for you and your possible conditions, as well as effective.